-From 1 April 2017 the amount of money suppliers can charge a domestic prepayment meter (PPM) customer will be subject to a transitional cap: the Prepayment Charge Restriction (or prepayment price cap).
+From 1 April 2017, the amount of money suppliers can charge a domestic prepayment meter (PPM) customer will be subject to a price cap (or ‘safeguard tariff’).

-The price cap is temporary, and is due to expire at the end of 2020 when the smart meter rollout is expected to be complete.
+It’s temporary, and is due to expire at the end of 2020 when the smart meter rollout is expected to complete.
 It covers all domestic prepayment customers, except those with a fully interoperable smart meter.

 Ofgem is responsible for administering the cap.
 The level of the cap will be updated on 1 April and 1 October each year.

 At the beginning of every February and August we will publish the details of the cap for the forthcoming charge restriction period.
-Separate levels of the caps are published for each region and meter type, calculated using a methodology designed by the CMA.
+We publish separate levels of the cap for each region and meter type, calculated using a methodology designed by the CMA.